OpeOnikute/opeonikute.github.io/posts/ai-journalism.md

     - Inform them about danger of open wordpress
     - Suggest a page on AI training policy for their website
     - Chance to read the draft, option to add the Techcabal information to the post?
+- Add a bottom update to the write++ post, linking to the new one
 - Send message to Skweird
+- Rewrite this as a research paper and submit to a journal to get feedback

 ---
 layout: post